-In the U.S., it is common practice for electronic payments initiation to be delineated by payment systems.
+In the United States, it is common practice for electronic payments initiation to be determined by the payment system.
 For example, ACH may have one payment method and file format, while wire transfer may have a different method and format, etc. Therefore, companies may utilize separate service modules in Online Banking or create and deliver separate transaction data files to their bank service providers to make ACH and Wire payments.
-Certainly, payment practices that are less “modular” by payment systems are available, such as PNC’s Payables Advantage services, and increasing adoption of ISO20022 standards.

-In contract, the electronic payments practice in China is less concerned about if payments should be made via “HVPS”, “BEPS” or “IBPS”, etc., and instead the criteria for payment is more about how large the payment it (high-value vs low value) and how quickly (urgent vs non-urgent) it should settle with the beneficiary.
+Electronic payments practices in China are less concerned about whether payments should be made via “HVPS”, “BEPS” or “IBPS”, etc., and instead the type of payment determined more by how large the payment is (high-value vs low-value) and how quickly (urgent vs non-urgent) it should be settled with the beneficiary.

 Direct Connectivity and File Transmission

-Larger corporates can opt to have direct connectivity with the bank (银企直联), and different connectivity methods exist.
-Mid-sized companies generally would not opt for direct connectivity due to the complexity and technology requirement, and would leverage online banking for payment initiation.
+Larger corporates can opt to have direct connectivity with the bank (银企直联), and can choose among several connectivity methods.
+Mid-sized companies generally would not opt for direct connectivity due to its complexity and technology requirements and are likely to leverage online banking for payment initiation.

-Payments can be initiated by file transmission of data containing payment information is a possible method of payment initiation.
-Alternatively, some banks may allow a “direct interface” to the bank, where the bank can then receive payment information real time from the company.
+Payments can be initiated by file transmission of data containing payment information.
+Alternatively, some banks may allow a “direct interface” to the bank.
+In this case, the bank can then receive payment information from the company in real time.
 The company designates how the payment would be paid based on the amount and the urgency of the payment.

-The file format could differ also depending on the company’s ERP system.
+File formats can differ depending on the company’s ERP system.
 Therefore, there is not a unified payment format for direct connectivity or file transmission.

 Branch Banking and Courier

-For companies with small operations in China and minimal payments volume, conducting payments via branch banking and courier may be sufficient in lieu of Online Banking.
-Depending on the bank, processes are available for companies to courier payment instruction and/or credit vouchers 贷记凭证 (a type of paper-based instrument for same-city payment) to the bank, or courier paper-based payment instruments such as checks to the payee.
+For companies with small operations in China and minimal payment volume, payments can be made via branch banking or courier in lieu of Online Banking.
+Processes are available for companies to courier payment instructions and/or credit vouchers 贷记凭证 (a type of paper-based instrument for same-city payment) to the bank, or courier paper-based payment instruments such as checks to the payee.
 Processes may differ by bank.

 This would be equivalent to a small business in the U.S. where the operations are minimal and payments are conducted exclusively through checks or the branch.